Unpaid leave is a way of offering your team the chance to take some time off work on top of their normal allowance, but without receiving a salary.

 Work sabbaticals are a great example of this.
 Sure, career breaks are not protected by any UK legislation, but before you dismiss any such application out of hand, ask yourself this:

 Unpaid leave is a wide topic.
-So by all means, get acquainted with the law – but if you’re running a small business then time is a precious resource, and perhaps a little flexibility is the simpler answer.
+So by all means, get acquainted with the law – but if you’re running a small business then time is a precious resource, and perhaps allowing more flexibility in your business is your answer.